👉 Check out my Word of the Day lesson on le pays (country) »

 For example, the adjective for English in the masculine form is anglais.
 Hence, l’anglais is name of the English language.

-The French write names of languages with in the lower case.
+The French write names of languages in the lower case.
 There are a few exceptions to this guideline where the names of languages differ from the country’s nationality adjective in the masculine form.

 Exceptions: